Anaphylaxis is an acute, potentially fatal reaction of the multi-organ system caused by releasing chemical mediators from Mastocytes and Basophils.

 - Gastrointestinal: dysphagia, nausea, vomiting, diarrhea, swelling, cramps.

-- Neurological: headache, dizziness, blurred vision and seizures (very rare and often associated with hypotension).
+- Neurological: headache, dizziness, blurred vision, and seizures (rare and often associated with hypotension).

 - Other: metallic taste, sense of imminent death.